How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 What it improves: Artistic confidence, spontaneity, stylization.

-This is one of the best ways to explore and develop your personal art style.
+This exercise and number 1 are my absolute favorites to practice every day and truly one of the best ways to explore and develop your personal art style.

 👋 3.
 Opposite Hand Drawing Challenge

-What it improves: Coordination, muscle memory, loosening up.
+What it improves: Coordination, muscle memory, loosening up and a new art style.

 Expect clumsy results—but that’s the point.
 You’ll stop overthinking and discover new shapes and forms.